 Late juvenile and adult leatherback sea turtles are known to range from mid-ocean to the continental shelf and nearshore waters (Barco & Lockhart, 2015; Grant & Ferrell, 1993; Schroeder & Thompson, 1987; Shoop & Kenney, 1992).
 Although leatherbacks were observed annually in Chesapeake Bay, they were not common and unevenly distributed.
-Juvenile and adult foraging habitats include both coastal and off-shore feeding areas in temperate waters and off-shore feeding areas in tropical waters.
+Juvenile and adult foraging habitats include both coastal and offshore feeding areas in temperate waters and offshore feeding areas in tropical waters.
 Leatherbacks have been shown to travel shorter distances at slower rates and increased diving rates in areas of high prey abundance, which is related to seasonal availability of prey (Wallace et al., 2015).
-Leatherback sea turtles mate in waters adjacent to nesting beaches and along migratory corridors (Cummings et al., 2016; De Pierrepont et al., 2005; Figgener et al., 2016).
+Leatherback sea turtles mate in waters adjacent to nesting beaches and along migratory corridors (Cummings et al., 2016; Figgener et al., 2016).

-Population trends for leatherback turtles in Florida show increases, with leatherback populations north of Florida being a stable population (National Marine Fisheries Service, 2013a; Stewart et al., 2014).
+Population trends for leatherback turtles in Florida show increases, with leatherback populations north of Florida being a stable population (National Marine Fisheries Service, 2013b; Stewart et al., 2014).
 This increase has coincided with an upsurge in the Caribbean population.
-Sporadic nesting also occurs in Georgia, South Carolina, as far north as North Carolina (National Marine Fisheries Service & U.S. Fish and Wildlife Service, 1992; Rabon et al., 2003; Schwartz, 1989), and in the Gulf of Mexico on the Florida panhandle.
+Sporadic nesting also occurs in Georgia, South Carolina, as far north as North Carolina (National Marine Fisheries Service and U.S. Fish and Wildlife Service, 1992; Rabon et al., 2003; Schwartz, 1989), and in the Gulf of Mexico on the Florida panhandle.
 One of the most globally important stocks of leatherback turtles, the Southern Caribbean Stock, nests in French Guiana, Guyana, Suriname, and Trinidad but migrates and forages throughout the North Atlantic.
-The Western Caribbean stock of the Central American coast also migrates through the Study Area enroute to North Atlantic foraging grounds.
-Nesting populations in southern Florida, Culebra, Puerto Rico, and the U.S. Virgin Islands are believed to be increasing due to heightened protection and monitoring of the nesting habitat over the past 30 years (National Marine Fisheries Service & U.S. Fish and Wildlife Service, 2013a; National Marine Fisheries Service, 2011b; Turtle Expert Working Group, 2007).
+The Western Caribbean stock of the Central American coast also migrates through the Study Area en route to North Atlantic foraging grounds.
+Nesting populations in southern Florida, Culebra, Puerto Rico, and the U.S. Virgin Islands are believed to be increasing due to heightened protection and monitoring of the nesting habitat over the past 30 years (National Marine Fisheries Service, 2011; National Marine Fisheries Service & U.S. Fish and Wildlife Service, 2013b; Turtle Expert Working Group, 2007).

 The Florida nesting stock comes ashore primarily along the east coast of Florida.
 In the 1980s, fewer than 100 nests per year were reported.
-Based on data extrapolated from the index nesting beach surveys, nesting activity has shown an annual growth rate of 1 percent between 1989 and 2005

-(National Marine Fisheries Service, 2013a).
+Based on data extrapolated from the index nesting beach surveys, nesting activity has shown an annual growth rate of 1 percent between 1989 and 2005 (National Marine Fisheries Service, 2013b).
 Larger growth rates (10.2 percent increases per year) in nesting activity in this area have been shown from 68 Florida beaches since 1979 (Stewart et al., 2011; Stewart et al., 2014).
 Florida statewide nesting reports show nesting numbers fluctuating between 896 nests and 1,712 nests during a five-year period between 2011 and 2015.
+Surveyors counted 205 leatherback nests on the 27 core index beaches in 2017 in Florida, which represents the lowest number of nests reported since 2006.
+While green turtle nest numbers on Florida's index beaches continue to rise, leatherback nest numbers have been declining since 2014 (Florida Fish and Wildlife Conservation Commission, 2017).